lewdlime/editorial-docs/README.md

 [Editorial](http://omz-software.com/editorial/) is a plain text editor for iOS with great [Markdown](https://daringfireball.net/projects/markdown/syntax) support and powerful automation tools.

 See the [Editorial Documentation](http://omz-software.com/editorial/docs/) and [Editorial Workflows](http://www.editorial-workflows.com/) for the online docs and examples of automation workflows.
+It may also help to read up on [Python's documentation](https://docs.python.org/2.7/), as Editorial has a [Python](http://python.org) interpreter packaged in.

-For more help with Editorial, see [omz:forum](https://forum.omz-software.com/)
+For more help with Editorial, see [omz:forum](https://forum.omz-software.com/).

 ### Author: